 Salt Pines is a fusion of Florida preppy with southern flair.
 They have something for the whole family, and it’s one of my favorite go to spots when I’m shopping for the men in my life.
 They also have a great selection of women’s clothing and accessories like the ever-popular Bourbon & Bowties bracelets that everyone loves.
 Did I mention they have a bar set up after hours?

 My favorite place to eat dinner in the village is On Swann.
 It’s unlike anywhere else in Tampa – they do everything with purpose, and each detail has meaning & history behind it.
 The décor and ambience is picture perfect and inviting.
 The owners’ goal is to promote social engagement & conversation in an elegant atmosphere, and they have certainly gone above and beyond.
 It’s like a big living room overlooking Hyde Park Village.
 Every piece of architecture has a story, from the repurposed barn wood floors, to the silverware curated from the homes of old Tampa family estates.
 The food is amazing and my personal favorites are the kale salad, cheese board, and rigatoni.
 They also have a fabulous brunch!

 I could go on and on all day!
 As you can see, Hyde Park Village is the perfect destination for friends, families, date night, or exploring on your own.
 In addition to amazing shopping & restaurants, it is a lively hub for community events, such as Friday’s At The Fountain.
-The central foundation with it’s shady oaks is the perfect gathering spot (and photo op!).
+The central fountain with it’s shady oaks is the perfect gathering spot (and photo op!).
 It’s definitely a must visit if you are in Tampa Bay!

 I’ve highlighted a few of my favorite places to eat, shop, and see if you find yourself in the area.
 Let me know what you think!